How A 19th Century Coffee Farm Is More Successful Than Ever

 La Victoria Coffee Farm was trendy before trendy was even a thing…

-A prime example of a brilliant businesses model that gives back… This old coffee plantation has been fully sustainable & self-sufficient since the early days, when it was built.
+A prime example of a brilliant business model that gives back… This old coffee plantation has been fully sustainable & self-sufficient since the early days, when it was built.
 We will get back to that in a moment, but first let’s talk about why it’s so trendy, and another reason why it’s so popular with travelers like us.
 We were actually recommended to take the tour by our Airbnb host, and ended up having a super informative guide named Jasmin.
-(Watch the coffee farm tour video here, and see this hidden gem in the jungle.)
+(Watch the coffee farm tour video, and see this hidden gem in the jungle.)

-Well, La Victoria is proud to say that they are insecticide & pesticide free, and they’ve been an organic farm long before “organic” was trendy.
+Well, La Victoria is proud to say that they are herbicide & pesticide free, and they’ve been an organic farm long before “organic” was trendy.
 They grow a huge variety of tropical fruits, vegetables, coca leaves, and even harvest organic honey.
 They have a lot more to offer then just organic arabica coffee.

 Multiple streams of income, created & supported by the diverse ecosystem…

 Speaking of all the different things La Victoria offers because of its bountiful ecosystem… This incredible jewel in the jungle has also attracted a wave of tourism.
 Which has quite honestly been a surprise to the surrounding Minca community, but also an economic blessing.
 In all truth, it’s a double edged sword.

 Four years ago Minca was still being affected by the armed conflict, just like the rest of Colombia… This community was just getting back their resources, and settling into a normal life.
 Two years ago, a road finally connected Minca to the oldest city in Colombia, Santa Marta.
 Guess who found Minca, and started pouring in… Tourists.